rmolinari/rpeg/README.md

 | `+patt`          | Match `patt` but consume no input.
 (LPeg uses `#patt` here.) |
 | `RPEG.B(patt)`   | Match `patt` "behind", i.e., before, the current position and consume no input |

 There are many examples in the LPeg documentation [here](https://www.inf.puc-rio.br/~roberto/lpeg/#ex).
-Here is an LPeg example:
+Here is one:

 ``` lua
 local lpeg = require "lpeg"